-We collect and hold credit information about individuals who are clients, guarantors, debtors and associates.
+We collect and hold credit information about individuals who are suppliers, debtors, guarantors, and associates.
 This information includes:

-We obtain credit reporting information about individuals who are clients, guarantors, debtors and associates from credit reporting bodies.
+We obtain credit reporting information about individuals who are suppliers, debtors, guarantors, and associates from credit reporting bodies.
 Credit reporting information includes: